• Skip to main content

 Can walnuts and almonds replace pine nuts in pesto?

 Yes, you can use walnuts or almonds in place of pine nuts.
-Even though you can use them raw as they are, we suggest lightly toasting them to get a richer flavor out of them.
+Even though you can use them raw as they are, we suggest lightly toasting them to get a richer flavor.

 Can kale pesto go bad?